Guenter Resch (Nexperion – Solutions for Electron Microscopy) is organising an international meeting in hybrid format

 Sponsors

-The meeting is generously sponsored by DECTRISHitachi High-TechJEOL, Thermo Fisher Scientific, EMSIS, TVIPS, Direct Electron, Health Technology InnovationsLigo Analytics, and NanoSoft.
+The meeting is generously sponsored by DECTRISHitachi High-TechJEOL, Thermo Fisher Scientific, EMSIS, Gatan, TVIPS, Direct Electron, Health Technology InnovationsLigo Analytics, and NanoSoft.

 DECTRIS